BenzrakMarouan/twitter_scraper/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue to discuss changes.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.
+EOL